telerik/blazor-docs/components/filter/overview.md

 | --- | --- |
 | `Refresh` | Calls `StateHasChanged` inside the Filter component. |

->caption Get a reference to the Filter and use its methods.
+>caption Get a reference to the Filter component and use its methods.

 ````CSHTML
 @using Telerik.DataSource